hanshasselberg/i0rek.github.io/_drafts/postgres_cluster.markdown

 (4 rows)
 ```

-Now lets repeat the same query on a clustered table:
+Now lets repeat the same query on a clustered table which has the schema and data as tasks:

 ```
 CLUSTER TABLE tasks_clustered USING index_list_id;